Un amore perfetto

 Un amore perfetto is a 2002 Italian romantic comedy film directed by Valerio Andrei.
-It stars Cesare Cremonini, who at the time of the film's release was the lead singer of the popular Italian music group Lùnapop; Martina Stella, then an emerging star following her debut performance in the 2001 film L'ultimo bacio; and Denis Fasolo.
+It stars Cesare Cremonini at his fim debut, who at the time was the lead singer of Italian music group Lùnapop; Martina Stella, and Denis Fasolo.

 Plot

 Ceghe (Cremonini) and Berni (Fasolo) are close friends who are both uneasily transitioning into their adult lives.
 They meet Laura (Stella) one evening at a nightclub, and the three rapidly become a close group who share "a perfect love."
 However, romantic impulses between Laura and each of the two men eventually threaten to tear the old friends apart.

 As this scenario unfolds, Ceghe becomes aware of a lucrative opportunity to sell a valuable item possessed by guests of the hotel run by his parents.
 The circumstances and risks of the opportunity are unclear, but Ceghe becomes increasingly determined to make a fortune by stealing and selling the item.